Server-side tracking vs. client-side tracking

 In analytics, server-side and client-side tracking are methods used to send data collected from a browser to an analytics platform.

 In client-side tracking, data is sent directly to the analytics service.
 This method is popular because it’s well-documented and easy to set up without advanced technical skills.
-However, the data gathered with this method becomes more and more unreliable, due to browser privacy tools limiting the lifespan of cookies coming from third-party domains.
+However, the data gathered with this method becomes more and more unreliable.

 Server-side tracking offers more control over data collection and processing as well as better quality of data.
 In this method, data collection happens outside the browser, with communication occurring directly between the website server and the analytics platform.